 The Bryansk region is located in the Central Black Earth region.
 It borders on the Smolensk region in the north, the Kaluga region in the northeast, the Oryol region in the east and the Kursk region in the southeast.
 In the south it has a federal border with Ukraine (Chernihiv and Sumy regions), and in the west with Belarus (Gomel and Mogilev regions).

-Bryansk is the administrative center
+Bryansk serves as the administrative

 Karachev